MarieBaude/Social_Media/documentation/diary.md

   - adding and testing (change loading in true) loading and the message
   - adding MasonryLayout
   - adding message if no pin found
+  - adding use effect for fetch a search in data